 Tabnabbing is one form of phishing where an attacker will access one of many tabs you may have open in your website browser at one time and create a new tab that mimics a real site.
 You may be fooled into logging on and providing personal information.
-You can protect yourself by always looking for the little padlocked icon that appears in your browser when you computer as safe as possible by applying the latest updates to all your software including your operating system and disable all unnecessary plug-ins.
+You can protect yourself by always looking for the little padlocked icon that appears in your browser when you visit a secure site.